Aim of this guidance

 For example, you could say:

 For positions covered by the Rehabilitation of Offenders Act 1974, we will ask applicants to disclose any unspent convictions.
-For guidance in answering this question, visit the Unlock information site which has useful information on this legislation.
+For guidance in answering this question, visit the Unlock site which has useful information on this legislation.

 For positions exempt from the Rehabilitation of Offenders Act 1974, we will ask applicants to disclose any convictions, cautions, reprimands or final warnings that would not be currently filtered by the Disclosure and Barring Service.
-For guidance in answering this question, visit the Unlock information site which has useful information on filtering.
+For guidance in answering this question, visit the Unlock site which has useful information on filtering.

 Help with updating your policy